seanharrison/hello/README.md

 ## How

-The hunt led me to musl for libc and C, Rust, and Go as contenders for writing the executable (ECL was also in the running, but I couldn't get the binary to compile with musl on Alpine — ECL seems to require glibc rather than musl for static linking of compiled binaries).
+The hunt led me first to Alpine and musl to build, and scratch to deploy.
+I started with C, Rust, and Go as contenders for writing the executable.

-From there it was straightforward:
+From there it was straightforward: For each language,

-1. Write a short "hello" program in C / Go / Rust.
+1. Write a short "hello" program.
 Usually the first bit of code you see for any language.
 2. Compile it with the most compact static linking the platform provides.
+3. Use upx to pack images (some languages don't response well this -- see sbcl).
-3. Do that using a multistage Dockerfile, and copy the resulting executable into scratch.
+4. Do that in a multistage Dockerfile, and copy the resulting executable into `scratch`.

+Though I started with C, Rust, and Go, I have since extended to quite a few other language platforms.
+This turns out to be a pretty educational project, not so much for learning those languages, but for learning how well or poorly those languages are able to compile small, statically linked executables that run on `scratch`.
+(Hint: The above image size listing is a pretty good ranking proxy.)

 ## Who